Loan Repayment and Debt Management Information for Alumni

-For most graduates your federal Stafford loans will enter repayment in November (about six months after graduation).
+For most graduates your federal Stafford loans will enter repayment in November/December (about six months after graduation).
 The servicing agent for your loans will contact you in the fall (about three months from start of repayment) with information about how the repayment process will work.
 Keeping in touch with your loan servicer is imperative – especially for name and address changes.

 From Graduation to Repayment: What You Need to do During Your Grace Period

 Shortly before graduation but certainly before you begin your Bar Study preparation, you need to complete federal loan Exit Counseling.
 Go to www.studentloans.gov, sign in and select the Exit Counseling button.
 The session takes about 15 minutes and is required of federal student loan borrowers.